bbarathsrinivasan/User-Analysis/README.md

 - This user traded in 2 different markets within the same event
 - First trade: 20.0 YES tokens in market "will-kari-lake-win-arizona-senate-election-by-2-or-more" on day -4 (cumulative: 20.0)
 - Second trade: 20.0 YES tokens in market "will-kari-lake-win-arizona-senate-election-by-1-2" on day 0 (cumulative: 40.0)
-- The cumulative_position is a **global running total** across all markets, calculated chronologically by day_offset
+- The cumulative_position is a **global running total** across all markets and all events, calculated chronologically by day_offset
-- Data is sorted by day_offset first, then by market_id, so all markets' trades for the same day are grouped together
+- Data is sorted by day_offset first, then by market_id (not event_id), so all markets from all events with the same day_offset are grouped together
-- The event_id and market_id columns allow you to track which market each trade came from
+- The event_id and market_id columns allow you to track which event and market each trade came from

 **Example: All Markets Output (Single Market)**